satvikc/Signature/README.md

 Change the signature line to : set signature = "python ~/.mutt/Signature.py|"

 My script is located at "~/.mutt/Signature.py" .
 You can change this path to wherever your script is located.
-Don't forget to add | at the end of the path , otherwise this will not be executed.
+Don't forget to add |(pipe) at the end of the path , otherwise this will not be executed.
 Remember your signature file must not contain anything starting with "" otherwise anything afterthat will be truncated.